mendozanmartin/Capstone-Project/README.md

 git pull https://github.com/mendozanmartin/Capstone-Project.git
 ```

-To be able to access the libraries that are used for this project, ensure that the sketchbook
+To be able to access the libraries that are used for this project, ensure that the sketchbook location is set to the directory below.

 ![Arduino Preferences](Capstone%20Instruction%20Image.png)